Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 The biggest contributing factor to the size of your pension pot when you retire is the performance of the fund you have invested in.
 As the old sporting proverb goes, "form is temporary, but class is permanent"; and private pension funds that do well in the short-term may not always last the distance.

 Remember to judge the performance of your fund in the long-term.
 Most providers will send you an annual report which will tell you how much your pension pot is currently worth and what you will receive if you continue to contribute at your current rate.
 Always make sure you read these reports carefully, so that you can keep track of how your fund is performing year in and year out.

 If you are unhappy with your fund's performance then it is possible to transfer to another pension plan.
 However, you should always think carefully before doing this as it will usually incur a penalty clause.
 Also your pension provider will determine the transfer value of your personal pension scheme which could also take a bite out of your pension pot.

 Taking out a private pension plan is a long term commitment which will require you to make regular payments over many years.
 Of course, your personal circumstances may change over time: you may wish to return to studying, take a sabbatical from work or unforeseen circumstances could reduce your income.

-Because of this, you should always carefully consider your ability to contribute to a pension over the long rather than short-term before committing to a plan.
+Because of this make sure you consider your ability to contribute to a pension over the long term rather than the short term before committing to a plan.